Tomasz Szarota

-Tomasz Marceli Szarota (born 2 January 1940 in Warsaw) is a Polish historian and publicist.
-As a historian, his areas of expertise relate to history of World War II, and everyday life in occupied Poland, in particular, in occupied Warsaw and other occupied major European cities.
+Tomasz Marceli Szarota (2 January 1940 – 11 August 2026) was a Polish historian and publicist.
+As a historian, his areas of expertise were related to history of World War II, and everyday life in occupied Poland, in particular, in occupied Warsaw and other occupied major European cities.

 His work appeared in scholarly journals, as well as in mainstream newspapers (Rzeczpospolita) and magazines (Polityka).
 He also wrote several books, and received numerous awards for his research and writings.

+Szarota died on 11 August 2026, at the age of 86.